Hasan36arnob/DialogueStream/README.md

 This web app is functioning properly .
-To test yourself, open the project link in two windows and try sending messages from both ends.
+To test yourself, open the project link in two tabs and try sending messages from both ends.